itspangler/geospatial-humanities-s2024/week/03_data/lab/slave-trade-staging.md

     >
     > 8. Do you think this is an ideal representational technique for this dataset?
 Why or why not?

-4. In symbology, change the drop down to **Heat Map.** Notice how immediately the map changes to have a “heat map” surface, instead of seeing individual points.
+4. In symbology, change the drop down to **Heat Map.** Notice how immediately the map changes to have a “heat map" surface, instead of seeing individual points.
 Currently, this map is only showing the density or magnitude of how many voyages originated at various locations.

 6. Change the color ramp to something else that contrasts with the basemap a bit more so the data pops, but still looks good with your graduated points.
 Then try adjusting the radius and see how that impacts the point heat map.
 Adjust the other settings as well including the **Method** and the **rendering quality** which impacts resolution.
 Lastly, **move the arrows** in the color ramp to see how that changes the message.